Kony-CSE/Kony_DragDropSample/README.md

 # Kony_DragDropSample
-Application used to interchange the widgets from one posito
+Application showcases to interchange the widgets from one position to another position.

 # Purpose